josefsbreakfast/Polaris-Protocol/🌔_4_Small_Steps/🚀_DADA/💾_Capabilities/🥀_Little_Database_Of_Horrors/🌱_Cuttings/README.md

 6. the method is copied;
 7. the toolkit outlives its origin.

-Core line

-Each stage increases distance from the original political purpose while preserving or expanding practical capacity.
+> Each stage increases distance from the original political purpose while preserving or expanding practical capacity.

-⸻

-Section 16 — Responsibility chain
+---

+## 🧭 Responsibility Chain

-Map the possible responsibility chain:
+A possible responsibility chain is:

-developer → vendor → reseller → integrator → contractor → requesting agency → shared system → host institution → local decision-maker
+> developer → vendor → reseller → integrator → contractor → requesting agency → shared system → host institution → local decision-maker

 Not every case uses every link.

 The chain is useful because it prevents blame from stopping at:

-* the logo;
+- the logo;
-* the foreign state;
+- the foreign state;
-* the local operator;
+- the local operator;
-* the automated system.
+- the automated system.

-Core line

-Responsibility should follow knowledge, control, contribution, decision authority, and available choices.
+> Responsibility should follow knowledge, control, contribution, decision authority, and available choices.

-The README should avoid treating every actor as equally responsible.
+Not every actor is equally responsible.

-⸻

-Section 17 — Fragmentation and deniability
+Not every actor knows the same thing.

+The analysis should identify:

+- who created;
+- who supplied;
+- who integrated;
+- who requested;
+- who decided;
+- who could stop;
+- who could correct.

+---

+## 🧩 Fragmentation And Deniability

 Each actor may hold only part of the capability.

 One actor supplies:

-* data.
+- data.

 Another supplies:

-* software.
+- software.

 Another supplies:

-* legal authority.
+- legal authority.

 Another performs:

-* local enforcement.
+- local enforcement.

 Another provides:

-* diplomatic justification.
+- diplomatic justification.

-Core line

-The system may be politically coherent in the person’s life while remaining commercially and administratively fragmented everywhere else.
+> The system may be politically coherent in the person’s life while remaining commercially and administratively fragmented everywhere else.

-This should connect to the wider Little Database of Horrors.

-⸻

-Section 18 — Common-source authority
+Fragmentation may be ordinary.

+It may also make:

+- ownership unclear;
+- cumulative impact invisible;
+- correction difficult;
+- responsibility deniable.

+---

+## 🔁 Common-Source Authority

 One allegation may circulate through several systems.